 - RingCentral: Our RingCentral review found that it is an excellent solution for any conference calling needs.
 The app allows users to make and receive calls from a separate business line on a mobile device running iOS or Android.
 RingCentral allows audio conference calls with up to 1,000 participants per call.
 Small business pricing starts at $19.95 per month with personal plans as low as $29.99 per month.

-- Vonage: In our review of Vonage Business Communications, we chose it as the best phone service for Microsoft Teams integration.
+- Vonage: We chose Vonage as the best phone service for Microsoft Teams integration.
 However, its more than 50 voice and unified communication features make it a worthy candidate for any small business.
-The available Vonage Conference Bridge feature allows you to connect up to 30 participants with the ability to add or mute individuals from the easy-to-use dashboard.
+The Vonage Conference Bridge feature allows you to connect up to 30 participants and add or mute individuals from the easy-to-use dashboard.
 Pricing for the entry-level Mobile plan with unlimited calls starts at $19.99 per monthly line.

 - Nextiva: Our Nextiva review named it the best business phone system for CRM integration, but we also believe that its business phone app is a powerful tool for collaboration and productivity for remote workers.
 Users can instantly call, chat, video or share screens with groups of people and enjoy HD audio conferencing with up to 200 participants per room.
 Each license allows up to nine participants to join a conference together.
 Pricing for Nextiva’s entry-level Essential plan starts at $23.95 for one to four users with discounts of up to 25% available for larger businesses paying annually.